DIPlib/diplib/README.md

 Available `make` targets:

     <default>    # builds all targets
-    DIP         # builds the DIPlib library only DIPviewer   # builds the DIPviewer module only (plus the DIPlib library) PyDIP_bin   # builds the PyDIP Python module only (plus the DIPlib library) DIPimage    # builds the DIPimage MATLAB toolbox only (plus the DIPlib library) check       # builds the unit_tests program and runs it apidoc      # Doxygen HTML documentation for the library API install     # builds and installs all targets docs        # makes some PDF project documentation files tests       # deprecated -- old test functions
+    DIP          # builds the DIPlib library only DIPviewer    # builds the DIPviewer module only (plus the DIPlib library) PyDIP_bin    # builds the PyDIP Python module only (plus the DIPlib library) DIPimage     # builds the DIPimage MATLAB toolbox only (plus the DIPlib library) check        # builds the unit_tests program and runs it check_memory # ...and runs it under valgrind apidoc       # Doxygen HTML documentation for the library API install      # builds and installs all targets docs         # makes some PDF project documentation files tests        # deprecated -- old test functions

 Important `cmake` command-line arguments: